Introduction

 After Emperor Theodosius, in the year 380, made the Trinitarian version of Christianity the state religion of the Roman Empire and brutally eliminated all opposition, “Arius himself came more and more to be regarded as a kind of Antichrist among heretics, a man whose superficial austerity and spirituality cloaked a diabolical malice.”
 (RW, 1).

 However, Bishop R.P.C.
 Hanson, a world expert on the Arian Controversy, concluded that the traditional account of the Arian Controversy is a complete travesty.
-More specifically, in a recent book about Arius, Archbishop Rowan Williams described Arius as:
+Specifically, in a recent book about Arius, Archbishop Rowan Williams described Arius as:

 “A thinker and exegete of resourcefulness, sharpness and originality.”
 (RW, 116)